 I. Any member of the technical college community may file charges against any student for misconduct as outlined in the code.
-A charge involving a student infraction must be filed in writing with the Judicial Advisor (a technical college official authorized on a case-by-case basis by the President to impose sanctions upon student(s) found to have violated the student code) within 5 business days (when classes are in session).
-The "Judicial Advisor" of the technical college is the Vice President of Student Services for day credit students, Director of Adult Education for adult education students, or Director of Continuing Education for evening credit and non-credit students.
+A charge involving a student infraction must be filed in writing with the Judicial Advisor (a technical college official authorized on a case-by-case basis by the President to impose sanctions upon students found to have violated the student code) within 5 business days (when classes are in session).
+The "Judicial Advisor" of the technical college is the Vice President of Student Services for day credit students, Director of Adult Education for adult education students, or the night coordinator for evening credit and non-credit students.